 At GDC 2019 in North Hall Booth P1658, DeepMotion will be presenting their real-time, interactive Avatar tracking solutions for AR and VR, as well as demonstrating intelligent characters that can navigate their environment autonomously via learned motions.

 DeepMotion is a pioneer in the emerging field of Motion Intelligence.
 The company is building a platform powered by advanced physics simulation, computer vision, and machine learning.
 Led by members from Blizzard, Pixar, Disney, ROBLOX, Microsoft, Ubisoft, Stanford, CMU and Tsinghua, DeepMotion is leveraging decades of experience in the field to help individuals and teams bridge digital and physical motion.
-The company was founded in 2014, and is headquartered in Redwood City, CA.
+The company was founded in 2014, and is headquartered in San Mateo, CA.